navin99x/cli-toolbox/README.md

 ## 📦 Tools Covered (so far)

-- `yt-dlp` – advanced video downloading
+- `yt-dlp` – advance video downloading
+- `gallery-dl` - download image galleries and collections from huge list of websites
 - *...and many more coming soon.*

 ## 🧠 Why?